aravind21y/WM_assignment/README.md

 The login_workmarket scripts validates the the following login page responses:

   - Invalid user name or password.
-  - If we have your email address on file, we've sent you password reset instructions.
+  - If we have your email address on file, we've sent you password reset instructions. (reset password)
   - reCAPTCHA response is required